-Environmental taxes / other duties £17m
+Environmental taxes/other duties £12m

 Our energy strategy is to use less and generate more renewable energy.
 We are subject to a number of taxes on our carbon footprint and the energy we use including carbon emissions tax, climate change levy and fuel duty.
 As part of providing water and wastewater services, we produce waste such as sludge, excavated materials and general office waste.
-We are committed to managing this in a sustainable way, with around five per cent of our waste going to landfill which is subject to the landfill tax.
+We are committed to managing this in a sustainable way, with around 2% of our waste going to landfill which is subject to the landfill tax.

-Regulatory service fees £28m
+Regulatory service fees £31m